It's 'do or die' for electric vehicle maker Rivian as it breaks ground on a $5 billion plant

 “I planned on dying and retiring on the front porch and the biggest project in Georgia has to go next door to me, of all places in the country?” asked Eddie Clay, who lives less than a mile away.
 He says his well water turned mud-choked after excavation at the Rivian site.

 There are other challenges for Rivian, including tariffs costing $2,000 per vehicle, the Trump administration ending a tax-credit program that will cost the company $140 million in revenue this year, and long-term threats from low-priced, cutting-edge Chinese EVs.
-But Hoffman says Rivian is “in this for the long haul.”
+But Scaringe said the start of construction shows Rivian is working through its challenges.

-“We think that we can compete with anyone out there and that once given the opportunity, we’re going to excel,” he said.
+“These are not the kinds of things you start without having clear sight to be able to fully finish and launch,” he said.

 St. John reported from Detroit.